Skip to main content

 • “The soundtrack is still limited, but what’s there is genuinely excellent.”

-• “Another point of criticism is that the soundtrack, while upbeat, is pretty repetitive, but I guess you can just tune out the game music and put your own on.”
+• “Another point of criticism is that the soundtrack, while upbeat, is pretty repetitive; you may end up tuning it out and playing your own music instead.”

 • replayability

-• “Considering all the passives, stat increments, and the way some of them can be flexed onto anything, you'll certainly get more replayability out of it.”
+• “Considering all the passives, stat increments, and the flexibility to apply some of them onto anything, you'll certainly get more replayability out of the game.”

-• “The current replayability is tied directly to the tech tree (meta upgrades), trying out tower upgrades (unique upgrades add additional variety to towers such as dealing damage over time/armor break), and different artifacts.”
+• “The current replayability is tied directly to the tech tree (meta upgrades), trying out tower upgrades (unique upgrades add additional variety to towers such as dealing dots/armor break), and different artifacts.
+A few different characters drastically change the way you play too, giving more replay value since it's not just the same build every time.”

 • “Once you dig a little into the meat and potatoes, somewhere around five hours in, you'll realize that the game lacks replay value unless you're the sort to chase achievements and unlock all the upgrades.”